ShubhamDeep27/RESTApi_GIN_MYSQL/README.md

-# Project Title
+# CRUD REST API GOLANG GORM AND MYSQL

-CRUD REST API GOLANG GORM AND MYSQL
+This repository Application of REST Api with Golang,GORM (ORM),MySQL and Testing(mockgen,httptest).

 ## Usage/Examples